Zer0-bit/gaggiuino/README.md

       GND   |   GND
       OUT   |   A0

-   **The high voltage circuit control ports will act as a passthrough for the front panel brew button positive wire**
+   **The high voltage circuit control ports will act as a passthrough for the front panel brew button LIVE wire**

 2. Adding the dimmer